emanueljoab/YGO-DB-to-Yugipedia-Legacy/README.md

 ## Installation

-- If you have [Git](https://git-scm.com/downloads) installed, navigate to the folder where you want to install the project, and run one of the following commands in your favorite terminal:
+- If you have [Git](https://git-scm.com/downloads) installed, open a terminal in the folder where you want to install the project, and run one of the following commands:

 PowerShell:
 ```powershell